adeoyeao/Fylo-18-10/README.md

 Landing page: Fylo

-Code and document samples for Huddle, a landing page built with React and Next.js
+Code and document samples for Fylo, a landing page built with React and Next.js

 Dependencies